ApryseSDK/fluent-code-samples/Embedded .NET Engine Samples/Advanced/CustomFunctions/README.md

 1. Open the FluentCustomFunctions file in the *FluentCustomFunctions* project.
 2. Modify the returned value in the `public static string CUSTOMFUNCTION()` method
 3. Rebuild the **FluentCustomFunctions** project
-4. Run the sample (FluentCustomFunctionTest) with the *Start* button
+4. Run the sample (FluentCustomFunctionTest) with the *Start* button. *You need to make sure FluentCustomTest is your start up project.*

 ## Additional Setup Information
 This section provides some more info about how this project is setup.